White willow: benefits, dosage, contraindications

 Use in children and adolescents under 18 years is contraindicated due to the risk of Reye's syndrome.

 Use during the first and second trimesters of pregnancy and during breastfeeding is not recommended.
-Salicylates cross the placenta and pass into breast milk.
+Salicylates cross the placenta and are excreted in breast milk.

 Use during the first and second trimesters of pregnancy and during breastfeeding is not recommended.
-Salicylates cross the placenta and pass into breast milk.
+Salicylates cross the placenta and are excreted in breast milk.

 G6PD deficiency: prohibited